HPV treatment: overview of all options

 In addition to the well-known preventive HPV vaccination, research is being conducted into therapeutic vaccination: a vaccine given to women who already have HPV.
 The goal is to activate the immune system against the viral proteins E6 and E7.

-The most studied therapeutic vaccine is Tipapkinogen Sovacivec (TS), specifically targeting HPV 16.
+The most researched therapeutic vaccine is Tipapkinogen Sovacivec (TS), specifically targeted at HPV 16.
 Studies show an effectiveness of 15-36% for CIN 2/3.
 This vaccine is not yet conventionally available but can be used in some cases.

-of all HPV infections are cleared by the body's own immune system.
+of all HPV infections are cleared by your own immune system.
 The right support can speed up this process.

 Bron: RIVM, 2023